JamesNapoletano/personal-portfolio/README.md

 ### GitHub Repos

-This is a list of my GitHub repo links that is called in using axios.
+This is a list of my GitHub repo links that is called in using `axios`.

 ### Web Games